PhilipVigus/film-follower/README.md

 -   Display all films and trailers
 -   Allow you to watch the trailers on the list

 This seemed relatively straightforward.
-However, partway through implementation I found that my database design had a number of issues with it.
-- I had not accounted for the fact that when a film was moved back, for example from reviews to the shortlist, my wife wanted to keep any data related to the film at that stage in case the move was by accident.
-For example, a reviewed film has a rating and optional comment.
-When moving the film from the reviews to shortlist, she wanted to have the option to keep those in the database.

-  This led to a redesign of the database, separating out data relating to the different lists into its own tables.

-- I generally found that my database design was not quite fully formed enough, which led to a number of smaller issues that I had to resolve as I worked through the implementation.
+However, partway through implementation I found that my database design was not quite fully formed enough, which led to a number of smaller issues that I had to resolve as I worked through the implementation.
+On future projects I will spend more time thinking through initial database structure to try to limit problems such as these.

 ### Laravel Jetstream

 I chose to start with Jetstream as it had all of the necessary elements of the TALL stack set up.
-However, as I progressed through the project I realised that it contained a lot of functionality I just didn't need.
-It also made it more difficult to implement certain features such as additional middleware.
+However, as I progressed through the project I found it contained a lot of functionality I just didn't need.
+It also made it more difficult to implement certain features such as additional middleware on authenticated routes.

 If I were to work on a similar project in the future, I would probably start with a more stripped-down setup, adding and implementing features and technologies myself.
 This would result in a much cleaner codebase containing only what was absolutely necessary.

 ### RSS feed encoding

 I had a lot of problems with the way that the RSS feed was encoded.
 Based on the information provided in the feed itself I initially assumed it was utf-8.
-However, there were still issues with saving certain characters to the database.
+However, there were still issues with saving strings containing certain characters to the database.

-After a lot of experimentation and debugging, I eventually resorted to a backup function that manually converted any remaining 'difficult' characters.
+After a lot of experimentation and debugging, I eventually used a function that converts any remaining 'difficult' characters.
+This is not an ideal solution and feels 'hacky', but it will do until I can find a cleaner solution.

 ### Film tags and trailer tags